African All Stars Transfer News & Rumours: Premier League giants chasing Senegal's Sarr

 Manchester United, Chelsea and Manchester City are tracking Metz teenage star Pape Matar Sarr, according to Daily Mail.

-The Premier League giants have their sights on the Senegal international after his breakout season in the French Ligue 1 where he scored three goals in 22 matches.
+The Premier League giants have their sights on the Senegal international after his breakout season in Ligue 1 where he scored three goals in 22 matches.

 Man Utd willing to loan Diallo